MrDamiAde/Active-Directory/README.md

 ### Implimenting Group Polocies

-I will mow impliment a strong password GPO to ensure all users and groups in the 'CompanyUsers' OU are abiding by the safe standards of password setting.
+I will now implement a strong password GPO to ensure all users and groups in the 'CompanyUsers' OU are abiding by the safe standards of password setting.

 ```Powershell
 New-GPO -Name "Strong Password Policy" -Comment "Enforces strong password requirements."